hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 1. **Clone the repository**: Use Git to clone the app to your local machine.
 2. **Navigate to the app directory**: Change your directory to the MovieVerse folder.
 3. **Install dependencies**: If the app requires any dependencies, install them via your package manager.
-4. **Run the app**: Start the frontend app on your local server and navigate to the appropriate port to view it:
+4. **Run the app**: Start the frontend server on your local server and navigate to the appropriate port to view it:
     ```bash
     npm start
     ```